astronomer/airflow-guides/guides/connections.md

 apache-airflow-providers-slack
 ```

-In the Airflow UI, we can navigate to the list of connections and add a connection of the 'Connection Type' `Snowflake`.
+In the Airflow UI, we navigate to the list of connections and add a connection of the 'Connection Type' `Snowflake`.
 The following parameters are required:

 - Connection Id: `snowflake_conn` (or another string that has not been used for a different connection already)
 - Connection Type: `Snowflake`